clearlinux/clear-linux-documentation/source/multiboot.rst

-﻿Introduction
+﻿.. _multiboot:

+Creating a multiboot environment
+################################

+Introduction
 ============

-This topic explains how to install Clear Linux as one of two or three operating systems, with the bootloader being managed by systemd-boot.
-The documentation includes the installation of Windows* server 2016 Technical review 5, CentOS* 7, and Clear Linux build 9990.
-This is an example only, and multiboot is not limited to these operating systems.
-The installation process can be similar for other versions or distros.
+Another customization option is to install Clear Linux* OS for Intel® Architecture alongside other operating systems.

+In this tutorial, we will show how to install Clear Linux build 9990 on a machine that will also be able to boot CentOS* 7 and Windows* server 2016.
+These operating systems are, of course, only examples;
+this process can be used to install a Clear Linux release alongside whatever OSes you wish.

 Use case development
 --------------------

-In this documentation, we do disk partitioning according to our needs, if you want to do a different partitioning, take in count the following:
+For such a scenario, where the boot loader will be managed by ``systemd-boot``, we'll create disk partitioning to fit our system requirements.
+If your system will require a different partitioning, take into account the following:

--  An ESP partition is required, every OS can have their own ESP partition, but we recommend to use the same for all of them, as only one is going to be used.
-On every OS installation don’t forget to NOT format the ESP, because it will hold previous OS files.
+* An :abbr:`EFI System Partition (ESP)` is required.
+Every OS can have its own ESP partition; and every ESP should be formatted.

--  In most cases the ESP will be mounted in /boot/efi with the exception of Clearlinux which ESP should be in /boot (Clearlinux don’t use GRUB).
-Windows do not mount ESP automatically.
+* In most cases the ESP will be mounted in ``/boot/efi``, with the exception of Clear Linux OS, which should be in ``/boot`` (Clear Linux OS doesn’t use GRUB).
+Windows does not mount ESPs automatically.

--  The ESP partition generally is the first partition for performance reasons, however, Windows sets its recovery partition as first and ESP as second.
-Don’t forget which partition is ESP because you will need to have that information when configuring the boot loader.
+* The ESP partition is generally the first partition for performance reasons; however, Windows sets its recovery partition as first and ESP as second.
+Make note of which partition is the ESP because that information will be needed when configuring the boot loader.

--  The size of the partition hosting root file systems should be enough.
+* The size of the partition hosting root file systems should be enough.
+Generally, users like to have some free space for data.
-   Generally, users would like to have some free space for data.
-I recommend using 20 Gb for each, normally 8Gb would be enough for linux, it will depend on your case.
-Windows needs at least 10Gb of space.
+  If you're unsure, 20 GB for each should be sufficient for a dual-boot of Linux and Windows.
+Windows tends to need at least 10 GB of disk space.

--  For Linux, there are multiple formats of disk partitioning, some can be encrypted and some can be grouped, in these case we will use standard partitioning with ext4 format without any swap partitions.
+* For Linux, there are multiple formats for disk partitioning.
+Some can be encrypted and some can be grouped; in these cases we will use standard partitioning formatted as ``ext4`` without any swap partitions.

--  For Linux, partitions can be mounted on different paths, for this case we will use the simplest, an ESP partition mounted in /boot/efi (Or /boot for Clearlinux) and a ext4 Linux filesystem partition for root (at “/”).
+* For Linux, partitions can be mounted on different paths, and in our use case we will use the simplest -- an ESP partition mounted in ``/boot/efi`` (Or ``/boot`` for Clear Linux) and an ``ext4`` Linux filesystem partition for root (at "``/``").

--  Since Windows creates their own partitioning and recommends a specific order, we will install it first than the others.
-I assume that there is a way to install it afterwards, but that case won’t be covered here.
+* Due to the fact that Windows creates its own partitioning scheme and recommends a specific order, we will install it before the others.

--  Since Windows creates the ESP automatically, you won’t be able to set the size, it defaults to 100Mb and should be enough for this case.
+* Windows creates the ESP automatically, so you won’t be able to set the size.
+It defaults to 100 MB and should be enough for this case.
-   Generally Linux reserves 500Mb for this partition, but that is too much.
+  Linux OSes generally reserve ~ 500 MB for this partition, but that is too much.

--  Generally, the last OS installed will write the EFI.
-Since I have not discovered how to configure EFI boot order from Windows, a Linux OS will be used as last installed system.
+* In general, the last OS installed will write the EFI.
+Since we want Linux to write its own EFI, it makes sense to install it afterward.

--  We will use efibootmgr to manipulate the boot manager, make sure that Linux distros have it.
-(Generally they do).
+* We will use ``efibootmgr`` to manipulate the boot manager, so double check that your alternative Linux distribution has it (most do).

--  Centos 7 uses anaconda as the installer software, which is the same for Fedora and RedHat, you should follow the installation guide as the same for any of these Linux distributions.
+* Centos 7 uses anaconda as the installer software.
+Fedora and RedHat do also, so you should follow the installation guide as it is the same for any of these Linux distributions.

 Prerequisites
 =============